-This is the person that runs things, like the VP, or marketing manager.
-If you have a marketing department, you already know how the highest-paid person always voices his/her opinion, making choices that much more difficult at times.
+This is the person that runs things, like the VP or marketing manager.
+If you have a marketing department, you already know how the highest-paid person always voices their opinion, making the most difficult choices at times.

-And to be fair, a lot of the time, they have a point.
-They're the highest paid for a reason, after all.
-They likely don't want to take on more than you can handle and using up resources.
-That being said, sometimes, you just need to test things out to learn and alter.
+A lot of the time, they have a point.
+They're the highest-paid person for a reason, after all.
+They don't want anyone taking on more than they can handle and using up resources.
+Still, sometimes you need to test things out to learn and alter.

-Once you're greenlit, it's still not time to begin testing.
+Even though you're greenlit, you’re still not ready to begin testing.
 Now you have to select the right area of a page.
-That's right, it's not enough to choose a page, you have to get specific, much like with keywords.
+It's not enough to choose a page, you have to get specific, much like with keywords.

 For instance, maybe there's a short landing page with a form on it.
 You'd want to test the form because that's your CTA.